leilaicruz/jupyter-book/mini_book/docs/_build/html/_sources/index.md.txt

-# To reproduce this Jupyter book, and you are a Windows user:
+# To reproduce an example of  Jupyter book, and you are a Windows user:

 **Do this**: